 The Rev. Nola R. Knouse, Ph.D. will be Music Director of the Festival.
 Mary Wilson will be the featured soprano soloist for the week.
 Ms. Wilson is an internationally acclaimed opera singer and concert soloist and was featured on the Moravian Music Foundation’s most recent recording of the Wolf Easter Cantata.

 The first Moravian Music Festival was in 1950.
 Since 2010, the Festivals have been the responsibility of the Foundation, which has worked well, since the “institutional memory” and artistic planning of music festivals already resided with MMF.
-The local Festival Planning Committee is a dedicated team of tireless volunteers, who have been working for over a year already, ably led by Scott and Amanda Moody Schumpert.
+The local Festival Planning Committee is a dedicated team of tireless volunteers, who have been working for over a year already, ably led by Amanda Moody Schumpert.